United Methodist Connection

 - Teaching or arranging for provision of UMC classes required by the January 27, 2011 policy approved by the United Methodist Senate;

-- Relating to UMC students;
+- Relating to and mentoring UMC students;

 - Consulting with EMS faculty and staff on issues relating to UMC students;